 Lamon Records recently signed singer/songwriter Kallie Ecker.
-Her first single “It Takes A Little Courage” is being released to Country and Christian radio, as well as online retailers including iTunes, Amazon, and many others on July 7, 2017.
+Her first single “It Takes A Little Courage” is being released to Country and Christian radio, as well as online retailers including iTunes, Amazon, and many others.
 Get to know this talented artist now…

 How did you get your start in music?
 I was born in a small town in Wisconsin, the youngest of four girls and growing up our house was always full of music and singing.
 At the age of eight I started my own personal path in music when I started playing cello.
 Shortly after that, my family moved to a farm in Upper Michigan where taking lessons became difficult.
 But, my sisters and I continued pioneering our way, learning music on our own.
 Living on a farm there was so much to do, but we always found time to play music and were always singing together out in the barn.
 When I was twelve, my two oldest sisters got married and I finally got the piano to myself and started exploring the amazing world of songwriting.
 I loved listening to soundtrack music; especially Aaron Copeland and John Williams, and I discovered so much about the foundation and movement of music.
 When I was 15, we moved off the farm and back to Wisconsin.
 During that time my music began to mature and become more personal as I began writing lyrics.
 I had always been too shy to sing solo with anyone in earshot but finally, my Mom persuaded me to sing for her and there my vocal journey began.
 I’ve experienced situations that would ‘’make me or break me,’’ and I’m so grateful that I never gave up.
 My journey in life hasn’t made music something I do, but a part of who I am, and I will always strive to stay authentic to that journey.